-Jules W. Lindau serves as a research associate to the Applied Research Laboratory and is on the Aerospace Engineering graduate faculty at Penn State.
+Jules W. Lindau serves as a Senior Research Associate to the Applied Research Laboratory and Associate Professor of Aerospace Engineering at Penn State.
 He has research, teaching, and industrial experience in the areas of computational fluid dynamics, multi-phase flow modeling, turbomachinery, and turbomachinery instability modeling.
 He has been a principal investigator of ARL/Penn State supercavitating CFD research efforts since 2001.
 He has authored or co-authored many refereed journal publications, numerous invited and submitted international conference publications and presentations related to the computational fluid dynamics modeling of supercavitation, turbomachinery cavitation, aircraft engine surge and rotating stall, wave-rotors, and heat transfer during laser cutting.
 He was previously employed by the Boeing Commercial Airplane Group and as a post-doctoral researcher at NASA/Lewis.

 The focus of this forum is quantifying the error and uncertainty of computational methods.This forum is meant